MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/backup.md

 -   The VMM console or a Windows PowerShell cmdlet, as described in the procedures that follow.

-In addition to backing up the database, we recommend that you create a system state backup of the VMM management server so that you can re-create the server with the same security identifier (SID) in case of a catastrophic data loss.
+In addition to backing up the database, we recommend that you create a system state backup of the VMM management server so that you can re-create the server with the same security identifier (SID) in a catastrophic data loss.
 The SID is an integral part of how VMM is authorized on virtual machine hosts.

 > [!IMPORTANT]
 > - There are several ways to recover the VMM database file that you create through either of the following backup procedures.
 One way, which requires the VMM management server to be functioning, is to use the **SCVMMRecover.exe** tool, as described in [Backup-SCVMMServer](/previous-versions/system-center/powershell/system-center-2012-r2/jj647705(v=sc.20)) (although **SCVMMRecover.exe** is not a cmdlet).
 Another way, which does not require the VMM management server to be functioning, is to restore by using SQL Server tools for restoring and attaching a database file.